Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and

 where

 is the reduced shear in bin $j$ before nulling.

-In Eq.~\eqref{eq:RS} the factor $1-\kappa$ induces an error on the shear and consequently an error on the nulling property itself.
-We must estimate this error and try to correct for it if needs be.
+In Eq.~\eqref{eq:RS}, the factor $1-\kappa$ induces a correction on the shear and consequently a departure from the nulling property itself.
+We must estimate this error and try to correct for it if necessary.

 As $|\gamma| \ll 1$ and $|\kappa| \ll 1$, we can expand the nulled reduced shear field in a perturbative manner such that